 This is an interesting twist on the legal obligation to maintain highways which many people were unaware of.

-Damage and injury sustained from potholes on private roads or private property as a consequence of ill maintained roads and pathways can lead to landowners or occupants being pursued for compensation.
+Damage and injuries such as sprained ankles sustained from potholes on private roads or private property as a consequence of ill maintained roads and pathways can lead to landowners or occupants being pursued for compensation.
 In many instances, the cost of repairing damaged roads and pathways has risen to a level which is unaffordable for many private landowners or occupants.
 Unfortunately, unless they are able to prove they serviced their duty of care to the roads and pathways on their land they could well be open to pothole compensation claims in the event of vehicle damage and/ or personal injury.

 When you bear in mind the cost of repairing broken vehicle suspension, and potential pothole injury claims, pay outs can be significant even for private landowners.